sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

 }
 ```

-The AMI that we are using here is the private one.
+The AMI that we are using here is a private AMI.

 <ins>**Creation of FMC**</ins>
 ```